js3393/WebCrawler/readme.md

 # Web Crawler README

 ## Group Members
-- Jose Santos(RUID: (225009670), Dhruvi)l Patel (RUID: 200006142), Almuatasam Asseadi (RUID: )
+- Jose Santos(RUID: (225009670), Dhruvi)l Patel (RUID: 200006142), Almuatasam Asseadi (RUID: 211005266)

 ##Roles of group members :
-- Jose (HTML Storage, Depth control, Word Searching, Thread management), Almuatasam Asseadi (Error handling), Dhruvil Patel (Logging, URL Queue, Synchronization)
+- Jose (HTML Storage, Depth control, Word Searching, Thread management).
+- Almuatasam Asseadi (Error handling).
+- Dhruvil Patel (Logging, URL Queue, Synchronization)
 - it is worth noting that even though we did specific parts of the code apart, the whole code was written in cohesion, Everyone contributed in some shape to all of the written code, even if they are not directly responsible for it.

 ## Description